-If you walk down any supermarket isle and you will be blown away by the amount of cleaning agents there are to choose from.
-Join any of the popular Facebook cleaning groups (follow this link to be invited to my group) and you will see hundreds of people hoarding the most popular cleaning products, like they are going out of fashion.
+If you walk down any supermarket aisle and you will be blown away by the number of housekeeping cleaning agents there are to choose from.
+Join any of the popular Facebook cleaning groups (follow this link to be invited to my group) and you will see hundreds of people hoarding the most popular cleaning products and sanitizing agents like they are going out of fashion.

 If you’ve read a few of my cleaning related posts you will know that I prefer the good old-fashioned way of scrubbing things clean rather than trying to find different types of cleaners that only do one job.